OpenNTI/nti.recipes.zodb/README.rst

-    Calling DB.connectionDebugInfo() can show improperly sized pools: connections in the pool have 'opened' of None, while those in use have a timestamp and the length of time it's been open.
+    Calling DB.connectionDebugInfo() can show improperly sized pools: connections in the pool have 'opened' of None, while those in use have a timestamp and the length of time it's been open. pool_timeout
+    A time interval value (which accepts either a bare number of integral seconds or an integer suffixed with one of the characters 's', 'm', 'h', 'd' for seconds, minutes, hours or days, respectively) that specifies how long idle connections are allowed to remain in the pool before being closed.
+Effectively, there is no default meaning connections never time out.

 RelStorage
 ==========